front-end-intermediate/session-1/readme.md

 }
 ```

-Note: Template strings and Let and Const variables are ES6 (ecmascript version 6).
-While they work on new browsers they may not in older.
+Note: Template Strings and Let and Const variables are ES6 (ecmascript version 6).
+While they work on newer browsers they may not in older ones.
+For this reason it is common practice to convert the code to ES5 before publishing.

 * Translate the code back to ES5 at https://babeljs.io

 #### Aside: Objects

 Examine a sample of an object.

-Open `_Objects > objects.html`
+Reference: `_Objects > objects.html`

 ```
 last